 Recurring phone calls

 Many customers complained about the number of times MOHELA attempted to call them, mainly for the reminder of delinquency.
 If they fail to make contact with borrowers, the home phone, work phone, and even family members were contacted excessively even when these family members’ phone numbers were not listed for contacts.
+Even if you do owe money on a loan, there are still laws that protect you from being harassed by phone calls.

 Loan transfer issues